mykter/afl-training/environment/README.md

 There are lots of ways to run containers in the cloud!

-Prior to the Grayhat conference, I used a single large VM with multiple instances of the container running on it.
+Prior to the GrayHat conference, I used a single large VM with multiple instances of the container running on it.
 This caused performance and management complications though, so now use a single VM per student.
 See the history of this file for guidance on that approach on AWS.